Anal fissure experiences

 Fissure care with a newborn

-What it is like to manage an anal fissure while caring for a newborn — the sleep deprivation, the impossible self-care routines, and how people find a way through.
+What it is like to manage an anal fissure while caring for a newborn — the sleep deprivation, the impossible self-care routines.

 Read preview →